brainflow-dev/brainflow/docs/UserAPI.rst

 Swift
 ------

 Swift binding calls C/C++ code as any other binding.
-Use Swift examples and API reference for other languaes as a starting point.
+The Swift package exposes BoardShim, DataFilter, MLModel, params, errors, and BrainFlow constants using the same public API groups as Python and Java.
+In-place signal-processing methods use Swift :code:`inout [Double]` arguments.

 Example: